 I’m a newspaper reporter by trade born and raised in Alberta, Canada.
 Before a stroke in 2010 zapped my ability to read and write, I had an eclectic career and was an active volunteer.

 I covered politics as a reporter, worked as a TV news producer, was a communications director in government, did PR for an international beer maker and worked for global pharmaceutical companies.

 I’ve also spent many years volunteering with the homeless and disenfranchised in Edmonton Alberta’s inner city.
 More recently I’ve helped stroke victims and their families as part of a peer support program.
 And I’m back making my living in the pharma industry.

-But most importantly, I’m Patricia’s husband and dad to two university students, Kristina and Anna.
+But most importantly, I’m Patricia’s husband and dad to two great daughters, Kristina and Anna.